-• To repeat a commonly used section of circuit.

-- To hide detail from the main circuit to aid circuit readability. - To distribute models of integrated devices such as op-amps.
+- To repeat a commonly used section of circuit. - To hide detail from the main circuit to aid circuit readability. - To distribute models of integrated devices such as op-amps.

-For a detailed discussion see "Subcircuits" on page 30.
+For a detailed discussion see Subcircuits.

 Subcircuit definitions usually reside in a text file and are read in as libraries.
 See User's Manual for further details.